ewintram/bank/README.md

+# Ruby Bank App

+This bank app allows a user to deposit and withdraw money and print their statement, storing the data in memory.

+### Install

+Clone the repo.
+Then, on the command line, run

+`bundle`

+To run the tests, on the command line, run

+`rspec`

+To interact with the ruby bank app, in irb, type

+`require 'account'`

+### User Stories

 ```
 As a user
 So that I can manage my finances
-I want to have a bank account
+I want to have a bank account with a balance
 ```

 ```